vivianeaalmeida/ComeAndGet/Docs/US14/01-requirements-engineering/US14-requirements.md

-# US14 - Delete advertisements
+# US14 - Deactivate advertisement

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a client and a manager, I want to delete an advertisement, so that it is no longer available in the system.
+As a manager I want to deactivate an advertisement so that inappropriate advertisements can be removed from visibility.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The system must allow clients to delete their own advertisements.
-> The system must allow managers to delete any advertisement if necessary.
+- **Endpoint**: `PATCH /advertisements/{id}/deactivate`
+- **Description**: As a manager I want to deactivate an advertisement so that inappropriate advertisements can be removed from visibility.
+- **Permissions/Role**: Manager
+- **Acceptance Criteria**:
+  - Advertisement that have a ReservationAttempt with status donated cannot be deactivated.
-> Deleted advertisements should no longer appear in searches or listings.
+> Deactivate advertisements should no longer appear in searches or listings.

 **From the client clarifications:**